max0907github/FutureIntern_DS_01/README.md

 ### Step 7: Test the Setup
 Ensure that everything works by running the project locally and checking the README for clarity.

-Let me know if you need help with a specific part of the process, such as improving the model or dataset handling!